Cell Signaling Technology Logo - Extra Large

 Specificity / Sensitivity

 GEF-H1 Antibody recognizes endogenous levels of total GEF-H1 protein.
-In human and monkey cells, the antibody cross-reacts with an unrelated 70 kDa protein.
+In human and monkey cells, this antibody cross-reacts with an unrelated 70 kDa protein.

 Species Reactivity: